seanpm2001/meta-pasta-demo/README.md

 - Clone this repo to _layers_ and add it to _bblayers.conf_.
 - Install the base Torizon BSP and apply the patches from the _patches_ directory.
 - Copy the _local.conf_ file from _conf/local.conf.example_ to the build directory.
+    - Make sure to accept the FSL_EULA, since the accept variable is commented in the sample file. the EULA is at _layers/meta-freescale/EULA_.
 - (optional) Add the greengrass core device credentials to _recipes-aws/aws-iot-greengrass-core-software/files/core-device-secret.tar.gz_ and add `aws-iot-greengrass-core-software-device-credentials` to _recipes-images/images/pasta-demo.bb_.
     - If you skip this step, you can add the credentials after the image is installed on the target.